ginesiametlle/semtagger/README.md

 ### About this repository

-An easy to use universal semantic tagger.
+This repository provides an easy to use universal semantic tagger.

-A recent version of Python 3 with the packages listed in [requirements.txt](./requirements.txt) are expected.
+A recent version of Python 3 with the packages listed in [requirements.txt](./requirements.txt) is expected.

 ### Training a neural model